noman07022004/Jurisprudence/+/Immanuel Kant.md

+### Introduction
+- Sensations are the only source of our knowledge of objects in the empirical world.
+- Sense experience is constituted by the human mind.

 ## ChatGPT
 Immanuel Kant (1724–1804), a German philosopher, made substantial contributions to legal philosophy and jurisprudence.
 His ideas are grounded in his broader philosophical system, emphasizing reason, autonomy, and moral duty.
 Kant’s legal theory is a cornerstone of **deontological ethics** and **modern jurisprudence**, particularly in the realm of natural law and the philosophy of rights.